 When I saw that Motherhood- Reconstructed was hosting an event on Raising Excellence, I knew it was an event I needed to attend.
 Unfortunately, I was unable to do so.
 Then, Today, I managed to catch Tamu Thomas’ (one half of Motherhood-Reconstructed) video on her Instagram story.
 Tamu shared her feelings about a statement Sareta Fontaine (creator of Kiki Blah-Blah site) made during the panel discussion at Raising Excellence about being perceived as ‘the angry black woman’.
 Tamu stated that Sareta shared how she felt it was better to let her husband deal situations when their children experienced racism in school.
 Tamu also talked about the shared experience of many black people, how we have been taught to make ourselves small.
 I got a chill!
 You know when you receive a message that speaks to your core.
 I knew what the ladies were speaking about.
 I’ve done it myself.
 As black, West Indian, female, expat, I know quite a bit about trying to be inconspicuous.

 Touch wood, we’ve never had any racial problems at our kids at school.
-However, I did feel the importance of ensuring our children’s teachers understood who we were as a family to ensure our children received appropriate attention.
+However, I did feel the importance of ensuring our children’s teachers understood who we were as a family.
 If you know me, you know that I value education.
-Hubby and I try to give our children a wide variety of experiences to support their learning and broaden their mind which means they don’t always fit the boxes to be ticked for formal school assessment.
-As you can imagine parents evening is fun … no not really.
+Hubby and I try to give our children a wide variety of experiences to support their learning and broaden their mind.
+As a result, they don’t always fit the boxes to be ticked for formal school assessment.
+As you can imagine parents evening are fun … no not really.
 Hubby and I usually attend together.
 If we have a concern, I let him state our case. but say my piece if there’s something to add.
-On occasions when I’ve had to attend on my own I usually rehearse what I’m going to say to remove my emotion from the delivery.
+On occasions when I’ve had to attend on my own.
+I usually rehearse what I’m going to say to remove my emotion from the delivery.